 TUSDM is one of the top 10 dental schools in the United States for enrollment of African-American/Black and Hispanic/Latino students, not including the Historically Black Colleges (HBC) of Howard and Meharry.
-Nearly half of our incoming class identifies as Asian (45%) and 49% of the Class is female.
+Nearly one third of our incoming class identifies as Asian and 53 percent of the class is female.

 Our School has a number of formal, established student organizations that reflect the diversity of our student body.
 Most organizations have both cultural and philanthropic components to them.
 These student groups serve to not only provide positive support to each other but also to increase others’ knowledge of cultures not their own.